-Award-winning saxophonist and soprano chair of the Assembly Quartet,
+Award-winning saxophonist, pedagogue, and soprano chair of the Assembly Quartet,

-Among his significant accomplishments was a 2005 Fischoff National Chamber Music Competition 1st prize gold medal as the soprano saxophonist with the Blue Square Saxophone Quartet, a win that garnered national acclaim.
-Heisler has performed several concert tours throughout the United States, Italy, and France and has appeared on the prestigious Portes Ouvertes aux Noveaux Talents concert series in Paris (2005).
+Among his significant accomplishments is a 2005 Fischoff National Chamber Music Competition 1st prize gold medal as the soprano saxophonist with the acclaimed Blue Square Saxophone Quartet.
+Heisler has concertized throughout the United States, Asia, and Europe appearing on the prestigious Portes Ouvertes aux Noveaux Talents concert series in Paris, France (2005).
 In addition, he has worked with the Pulitzer-Prize winning composer Ellen Taaffe Zwilich on a transcription of her violin work Episodes for soprano saxophone and piano, a work of which Heisler gave the world premiere in March 2007.
 In the summer of 2007, Heisler collaborated with electronic music composer Morton Subotnick in creating a new version of his In Two Worlds for alto saxophone and interactive computer (MAX/MSP).
 In 2008, he gave the North American premiere of Luciano Berio’s Recit (Chemins VII) for alto saxophone and orchestra with the Bowling Green State University Philharmonia and performed the world premieres of his composer approved transcriptions of Steve Reich’s Vermont Counterpoint (for saxophone(s) and pre-recorded tape), Chen Yi’s Monologue (for solo soprano saxophone), and Louis Andriessen’s Elegy (for tenor saxophone and piano).

-An advocate of contemporary music, Heisler promotes the creation of new repertoire for the saxophone by commissioning and premiering works by composers such as Louis Andriessen, Andres Carrizo, Halim El-Dabh, Anthony Donofrio, David Gillingham, Marc Mellits, Timothy Stulman, Marilyn Shrude, Andrea Reinkemeyer, Steve Reich, Chen Yi, and Ellen Taaffe Zwilich.
+An advocate of contemporary music, Heisler promotes the creation of new repertoire for the saxophone by commissioning and premiering works by composers such as Louis Andriessen, Andres Carrizo, Halim El-Dabh, Anthony Donofrio, David Gillingham, Jennifer Higdon, David Lang, Marc Mellits, John Mackey, Timothy Stulman, Marilyn Shrude, Andrea Reinkemeyer, Bill Ryan, Steve Reich, Benjamin Taylor, Chen Yi, and Ellen Taaffe Zwilich.
 In addition, he has presented the American premieres of Recit (Chemins VII) by Luciano Berio, Blitz by Vincent Dunet, Magic by Ivan Fedele, Entfuhrung by Karlheinz Stockhausen and in 2009, premiered Double Image, a concerto for saxophone(s) and wind ensemble by David R. Gillingham.

 Gradient - Jeffrey Heisler and I-Chen Yeh - AMP Recordings 017 - Music by: Sekhon, Chen Yi, Stulman, Leroux, Wiley, and Reich